beastrc/learn-web3_dapp/markdown/solana/DEPLOY_CONTRACT.md

 ## ⛓ Deploying the program to a test validator inside Gitpod

-{% hint style="info" %}
-Gitpod currently has an issue which prevents deployments to devnet.
-To work around this, you will need to run a test validator inside of Gitpod, and deploy your program there instead of devnet.
-Follow the steps below to complete this step using this alternative method. **Users who have cloned the repository locally are unaffected by this issue**.
-{% endhint %}

 First, you will need to change the Solana CLI target cluster with the terminal command:

 ```text